rutwiktuplondhe7/EYGDES/frontend/README.md

-🍽️ Food Recipe Hub : A simple web app for discovering, saving, and sharing delicious recipes!
+🍽️ Recipe Sharing Platform : A simple web app for discovering, saving, and sharing delicious recipes!

 📌 Overview -
-Food Recipe Hub is a web application where users can browse recipes, save their favorites, and even contribute their own.
+Recipe Sharing Platform is a web application where users can browse recipes, save their favorites, and even contribute their own.
 The app provides an intuitive UI for easy navigation and ensures a seamless user experience.

 ✨ Features :
 ✅ User authentication (Register & Login)